 If you understand this war then you will understand why, from the onset, I referred to my Pink Stars (my loving children, grandchildren, father, friends, prayer groups, medical professionals and co-survivors) as my Jedi Knights and Ninja Warriors.
 Truly they are.
 The Force is good and I feel forever blessed.
 My war is their war.
 The continuous stress and strife of life with cancer is rough on loved ones, too.
 Stars they are.

 In short, cancer free today, my #1 ingredient for surviving my stage 2 breast cancer was love, the joy of love, and the give and take of love, especially when under fire.
 Feeling alive.
 Being alive.

 And prayer.
+Prayer is a blessing and gift from God.
 Prayer is gratitude.
 Prayer is praise.
 Prayer is love.
+Prayer always brings us closer to the Lord.
 Times I hadn’t strength to pray for myself, others did it for me.

 This is my introduction and first post for launching Aces Pink blog.
 I welcome your comments on this and future posts.
 Let me know: How are you feeling?
 What do you need?
 My goal here is to do as my doctors asked, which is simply share what I did for myself.
 Copy me if you can.
 It helped me and may help you.
 Mostly, it can do no harm, per my oncologists.
 However, check every detail with your doctor.

 Find Your Pink Stars

 My first recommendation is find your Pink Stars, love them, think happy thoughts, be kinder to yourself, kinder again, laugh often, watch only happy shows, comedies, happy music, pray gladly.
 Do not forget to pray.
 Whenever possible, do what uplifts you, be thankful.
 Practice gratitude.
 If it’s difficult, then remember simply searching for things to feel grateful for is enough to uplift your spirits.
 It’s neuroscience.